apache/accumulo-website/_docs-2/getting-started/features.md

 files take a long time to open.
 To avoid this problem, RFiles have a multi-level index tree.
 Index blocks can point to other index blocks or data blocks.
 The entire index never has to be resident, even when the file is written.
-When an index block exceeds the configurable size threshold, its written out between data blocks.
-The size of index blocks is configurable on a per table basis.
+When an index block exceeds the configurable size threshold, it's written out between data blocks.
+The size of index blocks is configurable on a per-table basis.

 ### Binary search in RFile blocks